Table of Contents

 Key Takeaways

-- Cancer is the number one cause of death in senior pets and comes in many forms.
+• Cancer is the number one cause of death in senior pets and comes in many forms.

-- Pets who get cancers such as lymphoma, bone, or blood cancer can be treated with chemotherapy, surgery, or radiation treatment.
+• Pets who get cancers such as lymphoma, bone, or blood cancer can be treated with chemotherapy, surgery, or radiation treatment.

-- Cancer is among the most expensive conditions to treat, which is why pet health insurance is a good idea.
+• Cancer is among the most expensive conditions to treat, which is why pet health insurance is a good idea.

 Cancer affects millions of people each year—but humans aren’t the only creatures that can be diagnosed.
 Pets get cancer, too; in fact, cancer is the number one cause of death in senior pets; roughly one in four dogs will get cancer in their lifetime.

 Unfortunately, life-saving cancer treatment for dogs and cats isn’t cheap.
 The average cancer treatment process for a beloved pet can cost $10,000 or more.
-This may include everything from tumor removal surgeries to blood work, X-rays, medication, and even special dietary needs.
+Treatment may include everything from tumor removal surgeries to blood work, X-rays, medication, and even special dietary needs.

 There’s no getting around it: cancer can be awful for both you and your pet.
 Understanding what to expect can help you prepare for the possibility that your pet could be affected at some point in their life—and how you can budget for it.